 Humid climates, such as the East Coast, cut through wooden roofs more quickly due to water damage.
 While expensive to install and repair, clay shingles last longer than almost all other types of roofs.
 It's common in places like Southern California and Florida because clay roofs are perfect for warm climates, can withstand winds of up to 150 miles per hour, and are incredibly fire resistant.
 You can choose between natural slate, quarry or synthetic alternatives, such as fiber cement slate or bituminous styles.

 Synthetic slate is much more affordable and has many of the same benefits as.
 Once you know the truth about green roofs, you could top your list.
-Typically one of the most affordable types of roofs, roll roofs are quite popular with homeowners and builders on a budget.
+Typically one of the most affordable types of roofs, roll roofs are quite popular with homeowners and builders on a budget or you can look up "best roof materials UK" or "best roof materials US" to know more.
 All installation materials are affordable and labor is also cost effective.

 Ideal for roofs with a lower slope, this rolled material can be easily nailed into place.
 However, you should not nail flat roofs.
 Doing so can cause water leaks.
 Rachel is a home improvement writer and content editor.